Trade-offs in Static and Dynamic Evaluation of Hierarchical Queries: Introduction

-We consider a refinement of these problems that decomposes the overall computation time into the {\em preprocessing time}, which is used to compute a data structure that represents the query result, the {\em update time}, which is the time to update the data structure under inserts and deletes to the input data, and the {\em enumeration delay}, which is the time to list one distinct tuple after another one has been listed from the data structure~\cite{DurandFO07}.
-In this paper we investigate the relationship between preprocessing, update, and delay.
-For instance, how much preprocessing time would be needed to achieve sublinear enumeration delay?
+We consider a refinement of these two problems that decomposes the overall evaluation time into the {\em preprocessing time}, which is used to compute a data structure that represents the query result, the {\em update time}, which is the time to update the data structure under inserts and deletes to the input data, and the {\em enumeration delay}, which is the time between the start of the enumeration process and the output of the first tuple in the query result, the time between outputting any two consecutive tuples, and the time between outputting the last tuple and the end of the enumeration process~\cite{DurandFO07}.
+In this paper we investigate the relationship between preprocessing, update, and delay and answer questions such as, how much preprocessing time is needed to achieve sublinear enumeration delay.

-This paper characterizes the static and dynamic spaces for a subclass of $\alpha$-acyclic queries called hierarchical queries:

-\begin{definition}[\cite{Suciu:PDB:11, BerkholzKS17}] A conjunctive query is {\em hierarchical} if for any two variables, their sets of atoms in the query are either disjoint or one is contained in the other. \end{definition}
+We consider the static and dynamic evaluation of a subclass of $\alpha$-acyclic queries called hierarchical queries: \begin{defiC}[\cite{Suciu:PDB:11, BerkholzKS17}] A conjunctive query is {\em hierarchical} if for any two variables, their sets of atoms in the query are either disjoint or one is contained in the other. \end{defiC} For instance, the query $Q(\calF) = R(A,B),S(B,C)$ is hierarchical, while $Q(\calF) =$ $R(A,B),$ $S(B,C),$ $T(C)$ is not, for any $\calF\subseteq\{A,B,C\}$.
+In our study, we do not set any restriction on the set of free variables of a hierarchical query.